“Hearst Magazines and Verizon Media may earn commission or revenue on some items through the links below.”

-While the horror genre has often been pushed aside in cinema for its campy and formulaic tendencies, there’s a reason real horror movies haven’t met their demise.
+The horror genre has, at times, been pushed aside by cinema heads for its campy and formulaic tendencies, but there’s a reason real fright-fest films haven’t met their demise.
 They’re, quite literally, haunting.
-Ask even the harshest of critics about the scariest movie they’ve ever seen, and it is often one that they will never forget—whether they like it or not.
+Emotionally manipulative.
+Perhaps the most visceral movie watching experience around.
+Ask even the harshest of critics about the scariest movie they’ve ever seen, and it's always one that they will never forget, whether they like it or not.

-So often, horror misses the mark, venturing off into something else besides... well, horror.
-Perhaps it’s that very underdog nature of the genre, itself, that primes us to be off-guard when a great one comes along and pulls the rug out from under us.
-Just when we think we’ve become desensitized to jump-scares and gore, we find ourselves within a narrative that throws out the playbook, leaving us gripping with no avail for some sense of certainty.
-Watch them during Halloween, and it's amped up even more.
+Maybe it’s that very underdog nature of the genre that primes us to be caught off-guard when a great one comes along and scares the living daylights out of us.
+Just when we think we’ve become desensitized to jump-scares and gore, a narrative arrives that leaving us pining, with no avail, for some sense of levity or resolution.
+Watch them during Halloween, and the reaction is amped up even more.

-As we find ourselves in a Renaissance period for good horror films, now is the time to assemble your tool belt of tropes in preparation.
-If upcoming titles like Candyman, A Quiet Place II, and Antebellum tell us anything of what’s to come, you’ll need it.
+As we find ourselves in a Renaissance for good horror films, now is the time to dive in.
+If titles like Candyman, A Quiet Place II, and Antebellum don't scare you, you may need a pulse check.

 Train to Busan

 South Korean action horror film Train to Busan places the typical zombie apocalypse genre in a new container, as it follows one father and daughter's trip across the country by train as they learn that the country is becoming overrun by a plague.

 Jordan Peele’s sophomore directorial feature Us stars Lupita Nyong’o as the mother of a family who finds themselves under the attack of a mysterious group of strangers that are their exact doppelgängers.